g-testo/pluralsight-test-teach/polyas-problem-solving-techniques/readme.md

     Are there any helper methods that come to mind when understanding the problem?
     Are you able to pseudocode an algorithm that meets all of the cases you came up with?
+    Is there another approach that could solve this problem?

 </details>
 <details>